trentagon/pigeon/README.txt

 This is the function where all scientific calculations are contained.
 As input, it takes the structure “in”.
 As output, it gives the structure “out”.

 %% Input files
 There are 4 input files contained in the subdirectory “input_files”.
 Each file contains all of the scientific inputs required to run the model.
+The data structure for model inputs, called "in", is created in these files.

 %% Everything else
 Model functions are contained in the “functions” subdirectory.
 External data used to run the model is contained in the subdirectory “data”.